microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpectatorView/Scripts/StateSynchronization/README.md

 ![Marker](../../../../../../doc/images/SpectatorViewHidden.png)

 3) You can also edit how frequently some content is assessed for changes.
-To do this, open your Global performance parameters:
+There are a couple of ways to do this, but the first method is to edit your global performance parameters:

 ![Marker](../../../../../../doc/images/EditSynchronizationSettings.png)